How can we help?

 Serious misconduct occurs if you:

-- Deliberately behave in a way that is inconsistent with your contract, the code of conduct or Suitsme’s documents.
+- Deliberately behaves in a way that is inconsistent with your contract, the code of conduct or Suitsme’s documents

 If there is an allegation of serious misconduct, Suitsme management will: